AdityaKr015/AI-powered-Career-Guidance-app/README.md

 GOOGLE_API_KEY=your_api_key_here

 ▶️ **How to Use**

-To run the code use the command in terminal
+To run the code use the command in terminal:

 streamlit run app.py   ->"app.py" can be replace by the name of your file you gave